mgualti/GeomPickPlace/README.md

 ## Review

 Check python/geom_pick_place/planner_regrasp.py for how the regrasp planner works.
-(It is pretty well documented.)
-This class is inherited by SP and MC regrasp planners.
-Check environment\_\*.py for how the grasp and placement conditions are evaluated.
+Also, it is inherited by SP and MC regrasp planners, which evaluate grasp and placement costs differently.
+Check environment\_\*.py for how the grasp and placement conditions are evaluated in the simulation results.

+See /Notes/supplamental.pdf for tables of our simulation and real-world results.
 Open a new issue if any difficulties are encountered reproducing the results.